pyth04/ML-Specialization-Coursework-Notes/notes/Linear Regression.md

 This means for each additional square foot, the house price increases by $180 (since the price is in thousands of dollars).

 ![Example Regression Plot](../img/example1.png)

+The plot above illustrates the linear regression model for our house price prediction based on size.
+The blue dots represent the actual data points from our dataset, showing the known house sizes and their corresponding prices.
+The red line is the regression line given by the equation `Y = 30 + 0.18X`, which represents our predictive model.

+The regression line is the result of finding the best fit through the data points that minimizes the overall distance between the line and each of the points.
+Here's what each part of the line represents:

+- The y-intercept (`β_0 = 30`) is where the line crosses the Y-axis.
+This represents the starting price value when the size of the house is zero.
+It's a theoretical construct since there's no house with zero size, but it helps anchor our line within the context of the data.
+- The slope of the line (`β_1 = 0.18`) indicates the rate of increase in the house price for each additional square foot.
+The slope shows a fairly steady increase in price with size, which is typical for property values.

+This linear model provides a simple yet powerful tool for predicting house prices.
+By inputting the size of a house into our equation, we can quickly estimate its price.
+For instance, if we wanted to predict the price of a house that is 2000 square feet, we would calculate it as `Y = 30 + 0.18 * 2000`, giving us a predicted price of $390K.

+Understanding this plot and the regression equation can help potential buyers or real estate analysts make informed decisions based on the size of a property.

 Note: In real-world scenarios, deriving these coefficients (`β_0` and `β_1`) involves more complex statistical analysis and the consideration of more variables for accuracy.